-Well Tempered Simplex 2 Turntable – complete with tone arm & power supply.
-The Well Tempered Simplex makes records sound better than new – no matter how well you think you know a recording, we guarantee the Simplex will reveal layers you have never heard before.
+Well Tempered Simplex 2 Turntable – complete with tone arm and power supply, it makes records sound better than new.
+No matter how well you think you know a recording, the Simplex will reveal layers you have never heard before.
 “The sound is smoother and more relaxed.
 Subtle detail is improved and the background is even quieter.
 Articulate is the word that springs to mind.”
-With over 30 years of specialist analogue experience and turntable setup we’re uniquely placed to help you.
+The Simplex 2 will deliver the best musical performance of any turntable in this price territory.

 Since we introduced you to the Well Tempered Amadeus turntable – it sounded so good that I had no problems in changing from my long serving Linn LP12 turntable – there hasn’t been a day since then that I’ve ever felt it wasn’t one of the best changes I’ve ever made.
 The Well Tempered was, in Linn’s own words, simply better.